Table of Contents

-They can even flip your breakers if you set it on an inadequate circuit with other devices with high-demand of power like the air condition or vacuum cleaner.
+They can even flip your breakers if you set them on an inadequate circuit with other devices with high-demand of power like the air conditioning or vacuum cleaner.

 But what is more dangerous is that microwaves consist of a high-voltage capacitor.
 This high voltage capacitor holds onto hazardous amounts of electricity even when the microwave is not plugged.
 This is what makes the capacitor remarkably dangerous because it can electrocute someone instantly.
 Even days after being unplugged, it can still pass a critical shock that can be life-threatening